NRDPP Oil Spill Recovery

 Upper Yellowstone

-Montana Freshwater Partners is collaborating with private consulting partners in a contract with the Natural Resource Damage Protection (NRDP) Program to evaluate properties and potential project sites to offset impacts resulting from the 2011 ExxonMobil oil spill on the Yellowstone River.
+Montana Freshwater Partners collaborated with private consulting partners in a contract with the Natural Resource Damage Protection (NRDP) Program to evaluate properties and potential project sites to offset impacts resulting from the 2011 ExxonMobil oil spill on the Yellowstone River.

 Using funds from the ExxonMobil settlement, NRDP contracted Montana Freshwater Partners to support a geomorphic assessment of properties along the Lower Yellowstone River that the NRDP was interested in acquiring for preservation.
 Montana Freshwater Partners was also contracted to support a river corridor restoration assessment to prioritize and rank parcels for large woody debris recruitment and other restoration targets.